Cognigy/Documentation/docs/en/docs/ai/knowledge-ai.md

 ## Limitations

-The table presents limitations that can be changed over time.
+The table below presents limitations.
+These limitations are subject to future changes by Cognigy.

 | Description                                     | Current Limit |
 |-------------------------------------------------|---------------|